 Tech industry leaders including Google, Facebook, Mozilla, and more are announcing their shift to using ephemeral key for encryption in order to provide greater security for users.
 TLS 1.3, the latest TLS protocol standard by the Internet Engineering Task Force (IETF), favors ephemeral key exchange.

 Decrypt network traffic once and inspect many times to scale your security and monitoring infrastructure.
-SSL decryption can take up to 60-80% of a tool's capacity, meaning the majority of time is spent decrypting versus the more critical inspecting of traffic.
-Moreover, some tools aren't even able to decrypt SSL traffic.
+TLS decryption can take up to 60-80% of a tool's capacity, meaning the majority of time is spent decrypting versus the more critical inspecting of traffic.
+Moreover, some tools aren't even able to decrypt TLS traffic.

-By offloading the SSL decryption, you achieve the following:
+By offloading the TLS decryption, you achieve the following: